2XV Headline at The Paddock!

 The 2XV played their first home game of the season against Crowborough this week.
 They were dominant throughout the game, showing significant physicality resulting in a great performance.

-• Man of Match: Tom Sarkesian
+• Player of the Match: Tom Sarkesian

 3XV | Faversham 38-41 SRFC